 Yala National Park

 Yala National Park is a popular safari destination for both local and foreign tourists.
 This is because it is a place where you can see many species of mammals, reptiles, amphibians, and birds.
-It is the second-largest park in Srilanka and once you visit Yala for a safari, It makes you think of going on a safari again and again because of its long-view environment and diverse biodiversity.
+Once you visit Yala for a safari, It makes you think about going on a safari again and again because of its far-view environment and diverse biodiversity.

-In a park like this, It is common for wild elephants to be found in large numbers. but in Yala Park, They are living scattered throughout the forest.
-Therefore, if you go to Yala for elephant watching safari in Sri Lanka it is a bit difficult to see big groups of wild elephants like 100 but you can see a number of elephants alone or in a small herd.
-The best time to watch wild elephants in Yala is from May to August. because it is the dry season for the park and elephants are roaming around water spots in the park.
+Although It is common for wild elephants to be found in large numbers in a National park like this, In Yala park, Elephants are living scattered throughout the forest.
+Therefore, if you go to Yala for an elephant safari in Sri Lanka, it is a bit difficult to see big groups that have around 100 wild elephants but you can see many elephants roaming alone or with a small herd.
+The best time for elephant safari in Yala is in the dry season from May to August because many elephants roam around water spots in the park those days.

 Some of the elephants in the Yala National Park are furiously angry and there have been reports of safari groups being attacked by elephants.
-It’s because male elephants live alone and show aggressive behavior during their Musth period.
-We suggest you beware of wild elephants in Yala Park and watch them from far enough
+It’s because male elephants show aggressive behavior during their Musth period.
+So, we suggest you beware of wild elephants and watch them from far enough

 Wilpattuwa National Park

-Wilpattu is the biggest national park in Srilanka but 75% of the national park area is fully covered with thick jungle and the rest is open ground.
-It is recorded that there are about 1300 wild elephants living but it is not easy to see large groups of them such as in Minneriya. because there are a lot of small water ponds spread all over the park and even in the dry season whether they get water and food or not, animals don’t come open places easily.
+Wilpattu is the biggest national park in Srilanka but 75% of the Park is fully covered with thick jungle and the rest is open ground.
+It is recorded that about 1300 wild elephants are living but it is not possible to see large groups of them such as at Minneriya National Park.
+Because there are a lot of small water ponds spread all over the park and even in the dry season whether they get water and food or not, animals don’t come to open places.

-Most of the time we can see elephants having food and getting bathed in the middle of the lakes.
-It is best to go on an elephants watching safari in the evening because wild elephants and sometimes leopards and sloth bears roam in the national park in the evening time.
+Most of the time can see elephants having food and getting bathed in the middle of the lakes.
+However, It is best to go on an elephant safari in the evening because wild elephants and sometimes leopards and sloth bears roam in the national park.

 Wasgamuwa National Park

-Wasgamuwa National Park is of special importance among national parks in Sri Lanka.
-This is especially located in the middle of the dry zone and wet zone boundary.
-So part of the park shows signs of a wet zone and the other part has the features of the dry zone.
+Wasgamuwa National Park is important among national parks in Sri Lanka because it is located in the middle of the dry zone and wet zone boundary.
+So the park shows signs of both the wet zone and the dry zone.
 Therefore, Wasgamuwa Park shows complex features in terms of biodiversity.

-When we talk about a national park, we are often reminded of wild elephants.
-The park is famous as a sanctuary for the tallest living elephants in Sri Lanka at present.
-So this is a good place for elephants watching safari in Sri Lanka that can watch the tallest Asian elephants in Sri Lanka.
+Anyway, when we talk about a national park, we are often reminded of wild elephants, aren’t we?
+Yes, There are elephants in Wasgamuwa and they are famous as the tallest living elephants in Sri Lanka at present.
+So this national park is a good place for an elephant safari in Sri Lanka where can watch the tallest Asian elephants.

 The park is home to about 500 elephants Today.
-However, during the dry season, they migrate through the migration routes to the surrounding forests such as Minneriya, Maduru Oya, Kaudulla, Rivastern Pathana, and Somawathiya forests to get water and food.
+However, during the dry season, they migrate through the migration routes to the surrounding forests such as Minneriya, Maduru Oya, Kaudulla, Rivestern Pathana, and Somawathiya forests to get water and food.
 Due to this, there are only about 150-200 elephants always in the Wasgamuwa National Park.
-The best time to visit Wasgamuwa Park is from June to September and you can visit the park every day from 6.00 am to 6.00 pm.
-The best thing about this park is There are also 7 campsites in the park where tourists are allowed to camp, watch animals and can study about them.
+The best time to safari in Wasgamuwa Park is from June to September and you can visit the park every day from 6.00 am to 6.00 pm.
+The best thing about this park is there are 7 campsites inside the park where tourists are allowed camping.

-Maduru Oya National Park is one of the most beautiful forests and the best place for elephants watching safari in Sri Lanka.
-The size of the park is about 58850 hectares.
-A lot of Elephants migrate to this national park from Wasgamuwa National Park and from the Inginiyagala-Nilgala forest areas during the dry season.
-Due to this, a large number of elephants live in Maduru Oya National Park.
+Maduru Oya National Park is one of the most beautiful forests and a perfect place for an elephant safari in Sri Lanka.
+The size of the park is about 58850 hectares and a large number of elephants who migrate from the Wasgamuwa and Ginniagala-Nilgala forest areas during the dry season also live in this area.

 FULL DAY SAFARI | 6 am – 4 pm, Around 70 euros